-- Added mockify.mock.FunctionMock for mocking Python functions and to be used internally when implementing complex mock classes - Added mockify.mock.ABCMock for implementing interfaces defined with help of abc module
+- Added mockify.core.BaseMock that acts as common abstract base class for all mocks.
+Already existing classes mockify.mock.Mock and mockify.mock.MockFactory now inherit from it. - Added mockify.mock.FunctionMock for mocking Python functions and to be used internally when implementing complex mock classes - Added mockify.mock.ABCMock for implementing interfaces defined with help of abc module